gut-space/svarog-station/doc/custom-commands.md

     # Execute the command...
 ```

-### Example: Satdump Recipe
+### Example: Satdump Pipeline

-The satdump recipe demonstrates how to use custom commands:
+The satdump pipeline demonstrates how to use custom commands:

 ```python
 # Use custom command if provided, otherwise use default